PS5 pre-orders: where to buy in the UK as new stock dates CONFIRMED

 GameStop announced more stock a few days ago, but there were no Amazon Prime Day deals on the PS5, which was to be expected for such a new console.

-The DualSense controller is back in stock on Amazon, Very and Currys.
+The DualSense controller is back in stock on Very, AO.com and GAME.

 Where can I pre-order the PlayStation 5?

 While the consoles sold out before many of us even knew they were listed, we have been told that more are on the way.
 The latest pre-order wave on the PlayStation 5 was Friday, September 25th with Currys PC World getting more stock.
-Gamestop is the latest store to get more stock.
+However, retailers are expected to have more stock as we edge closer to the PS5 release date of 19th November.

-Expect any new stock to be gone in a flash too as while they may have more, it is extremely unlikely that they will have enough stock to meet the demand.
+Expect any new stock to be gone in a flash though as while they may have more, it is extremely unlikely that they will have enough stock to meet the demand.

 - Currys PC World – 19th November NEW STOCK

-Note: UPDATE: Currys and John Lewis have updated their websites confirming new stock on 19th November.